 Some problems that need early treatment include:

 Early (phase I) treatment is only recommended in about 5-10% of the patients we evaluate.
-In most cases, growth and development is seen as normal and no intervention is required.
+In most cases, growth and development are seen as normal and no intervention is required.

 The major advantage of a two-phase treatment is to allow the permanent teeth to erupt into their best natural position and restore the normal developmental relationships of the teeth.
 The eruption of each tooth is affected by those around it, so proper positioning of the teeth during early development serves as the foundation for normal growth.
 In such cases that possess the problems listed above, treating them early can help avoid the development of more serious dental problems over time.
 Many of these orthodontic problems can be treated much easier by working with the growth that takes place in younger children.
 Early treatment (phase I) often reduces the difficulty of comprehensive treatment (phase II) and helps make optimal treatment outcomes more achievable.
 Other benefits of early (Phase I) treatment are:

 In other words, early treatment can simplify later treatment!
 Early treatment provides a good foundation for a smile that will last a lifetime.